drago1979/contacts/README.md

 # CONTACTS APP

 ## About the app
 This is very small demo app created for the purpose of a job interview.
+It holds records of "contact" - people with their phone numbers.
+Registered users can only view the records.
+Administrators can view, create, delete and modify them.

-Layout and features are implemented according to instructions received from the interviewer.
+Layout and features are implemented according to instructions given by the interviewer.

 ## Version requirements
 - PHP – 8.0.13